vendia/blog/posts/2022-05-25-smart-contract-feature-example.md

-* a Lender who is able to apply custom validation logic and ensure only validated loans are shared with other participants
+* Lender who is able to apply custom validation logic and ensure only validated loans are shared with other participants
 * a Servicer able to confidently process the loans it has access to, knowing they are valid

 <figure>